 15. Make Sure Pictures are Realistic

 For some reason many hosts and even general rentals put pictures of “nearby” places.
-Namely, people near us put Sugar Loaf mountain, which yes is a 5 minute walk away, but a 30 minute walk to actually reach the mountain.
+Namely, people near us put photos of Sugar Loaf mountain (in Rio de Janeiro), which yes is a 5 minute walk away for the view, but a 30 minute walk to actually reach the mountain.

 I believe you should include a picture of the actual view from your rental, then add in the local guide section this sort of information.
 The worst thing is if someone arrives and you have offered them a picture of something that is simply in the city and nothing to do with your apartment.